5 Tips For Helping A Friend Cope With Grief

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-If a friend is experiencing grief, you may worry about acting appropriately or finding the right words when interacting with them.
-During this potentially challenging time, there are many ways you can provide attention and care.
+If a friend is experiencing grief, you may worry about acting appropriately or knowing how to interact with them, especially when trying to avoid saying the wrong thing.
+During this challenging time, as each individual grieves differently, you can offer social support and comfort to grieving people in numerous ways.
 The following are five tips for supporting a grieving friend.

 1. Reach out regularly